 Michigan recognizes the rigor and commitment to advancing student learning and achievement that is involved in achieving the National Board Certificate.
 To that end, National Board certification may result in one of the following advantages for holders of a Michigan teaching certificate:

-- Extend the years of validity of the Michigan Professional certificate to match the expiration date of the National Board Certificate (NOTE: The validity cannot be matched on the Advanced Professional Teaching Certificate)
+- Extend the years of validity of the Michigan Professional Teaching Certificate to match the expiration date of the National Board Certificate (NOTE: The validity cannot be matched on the Advanced Professional Teaching Certificate).

 - Meet the teacher leader requirement needed to obtain the optional Advanced Professional Teaching Certificate.